TRISTAN-ORF/RiboTIE/README.md

 conda activate riboformer_env
 ```

 `PyTorch` is used as the deep learning library.
-Follow the instructions [here](https://pytorch.org/get-started/locally/) to install `PyTorch`.
-GPU support is highly recommended.
+Follow the instructions [here](https://pytorch.org/get-started/locally/) to install `PyTorch` first.
+GPU support is necessary.

 The following python packages are used:
 - gtfparse